4 minute read

 Benefits of Understanding the Technical Domain

-Better Communication with Engineering Teams
+Better Communication

-Product managers who have a solid understanding of the technical domain are better equipped to make informed decisions about the product.
-They can evaluate technical trade-offs, assess the impact of new features on the product architecture, and weigh the costs and benefits of different technical approaches.
+This allows them to make more informed decisions about the product roadmap and ensure that new features align with the product vision and strategy.
+They can evaluate technical trade-offs, assess the impact of new features on the product architecture, and weigh the costs and benefits of different technical approaches to maximize the impact of their features.

 Positioning Yourself as a Lifelong Learner

 So how does a product manager brush up on those technical skills?
 Continue to engage as a lifelong learner!
+The field of product management is constantly evolving, with new technologies, tools, and methodologies emerging all the time.

 Product managers who position themselves as lifelong learners are better equipped to stay up-to-date with the latest trends and developments in the field, including technical capabilities.
 They can bring new ideas and approaches to their work, stay ahead of the competition, and continue to grow and develop professionally.